-The plants are at an approximately 6″ but can be up to 10″ tall when shipped late in the Fall.
+The plants are at an approximately 6″ tall when shipped late in the Fall.
 These could be transplanted straight into the field.
 However, we strongly recommend they be grown on in 4-gallon pots for 12 to 24 months before planting out.
-We can grow one and four gallon plants to order.

-All University of Saskatchewan and Berries Unlimited varieties include the $0.50 and US$0.35 per plant royalty respectively.
+All University of Saskatchewan and Berries Unlimited varieties include the and per plant royalty respectively.
 Their varieties are protected under plant breeders rights and are grown under license from the University of Saskatchewan and Berries Unlimited, therefore the purchaser may not propagate or reproduce the Haskap cultivars without expressed written permission from the University of Saskatchewan or Berries Unlimited.

 Haskap Plant Sales Outside Canada

 This year we have been licensed by the University of Saskatchewan and Berries Unlimited to export and grow a limited number of varieties to the United States.
 The Minimum order is 1000 plants, 50 per variety and the plants are dispatched from our British Columbia grower.